-Without a doubt the most popular post on this website is Blog Privacy and Subscribers, published in 2011, and it remains generally accurate about how Privacy works in spite of the many changes here on WordPress.com.
+Without a doubt the most popular post on this website is “Blog Privacy and Subscribers“.
+Originally published in 2011 and updated in August 2021, it remains accurate about how Privacy works in spite of the many changes here on WordPress.com.

-When you view your My Sites Dashboard, at the top of the left side you’ll see a lock symbol next to your site name and URL, like this:
+When you view your My Sites Dashboard, at the top of the left side you’ll see a “Private” badge just below your site name and URL, like this:

 An invited, logged-in Viewer will see your site directly.
 If they are not logged in, they will need to first log in.

 Click on the links below to learn more on inviting and removing Viewers to your Private site:

 That covers making your site Private from the start, with access limited to Viewers you invite.
 Invited, logged-in Viewers can view, Follow, Like and comment on your site, depending on your site settings.
 More about those settings in “Going Public” below.

 What happens when a casual site visitor clicks “request access” to my Private site?

 When a logged-in, uninvited visitor lands on your site, they’ll see an option to request access.